thomasschafer/tomschafer.com/blog_posts/bad-languages.md

 While the examples given for Go are largely related to the type system, Ruby is a dynamically typed language, which means that the types of variables no longer resides in the compiler and instead reside in the heads of the three developers who built the application and have since moved to your company's competitors for a substantially larger compensation package.
 For this reason I won't dwell on the benefits that a good type system would bring the language, and in fact there is actually a rather nice type system for Ruby called [Sorbet](https://sorbet.org/), which is optional but makes working with Ruby much more enjoyable.

 The primary issue I have with Ruby is that it can be surprisingly difficult to jump in to with no prior knowledge of the language.
-Most languages such as Go, Python and C are sufficiently similar that most programmers can skim a piece of code and work out what is going on.
+Most languages such as Go, Python and C are sufficiently similar that the average programmer can skim a piece of code and work out what is going on.
 With Ruby, this is less true.
 Consider the following (taken from the [Ruby on Rails](https://github.com/rails/rails/blob/f6fd15cb7563740ba3896207ed28e1308301d9dc/activerecord/lib/active_record/insert_all.rb#L282-L290) source code):

 ```ruby
 def touch_model_timestamps_unless(&block)